afbora/kirby-blade/README.md

 Update: 27 June 2022

-There is now an official fork of Laravel Breadcrumbs:
+There is now an official fork of Laravel Blade:

 https://github.com/lukasleitsch/kirby-blade